gbouziden/nanopool-api-call-examples/README.md

-Please note that you should not make mroe than 30 calls per minute to the API.<br />
+Please note that you should not make more than 30 calls per minute to the API.<br />
-This process will work - Ethereum, Ethereum Classic, SiaCoin, ZCash, Monero, Pascal, Electroneum<br />
+This process will work with - Ethereum, Ethereum Classic, SiaCoin, ZCash, Monero, Pascal, Electroneum<br />

-You can use Homebrew or the precompiled binary to install <b><u>watch</u></b> if you don't already have it:
+<h3>You can use Homebrew or the precompiled binary to install <b><u>watch</u></b> if you don't already have it:</h3>

 <b>Homebrew</b>:<br />